Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!

 - Goleta Beach Park in nearby Goleta

 - Arroyo Burro Beach – We headed here and found it to be a great beach filled with locals, but not too crowded.
-Parking can be tough here, however.
+Parking can be tough here, however, so bring your patience and make a few circles until you can find an open spot.

 4. Kayak Channel Islands National Park